Project-Based Vouchers

 PIH Notices

-There are a number of notices that are applicable to the PBV program, which are listed below.
+There are many notices that are applicable to the PBV program, which are listed below.
 HUD is in the process of updating certain notices to reflect changes in the HOTMA Voucher Final Rule.
 For guidance on how to use the current notices before the new notices are published, see PIH Notice 2024-19.

 • PIH Notice 2023-15: Process for Requesting Subsidy Layering Reviews for Project-Based Vouchers